 - written questionnaires

 - file transfer capabilities

 - audit interviews

 - site visits

-- two draft reports, and - a comments register.
+- two draft reports, and

+- a comments register.

 IPART will assign each audit with a nominated IPART representative to oversee the audit.
-The nominated IPART representative will be familiar with the PWU and the scope of the audit and will attend the audit interviews.
+The nominated IPART representative is familiar with the PWU and the scope of the audit and should attend the audit interviews.

-Where an issue relating to the audit arises that cannot be resolved through the normal audit process, the auditor or PWU should always discuss it with the nominated IPART representative in the first instance, as early as possible.
-A PWU or an auditor may escalate an issue if they are not satisfied with the initial outcome.
+Where an issue relating to the audit arises that cannot be resolved through the normal audit process, it should always be raised in the first instance with the nominated IPART representative, as early as possible.
+A PWU or an auditor may escalate an issue.